-- Gates unlocked at 3:30pm

-- Playground parking lot

-- Wilcox staff will be present

-- Parents may not enter through back doors

-Adult driver must have Wilcox

-- "pick-up" pass visible in car window

-- Parent/Guardian drop-off and pick-up will take place by the back double doors of the Wilcox playground.

-- Cars must SLOWLY enter the playground (speed limit is 5 mph), travel counterclockwise around the perimeter, and stop to drop off children in the designated areas.

-- Children will exit cars (morning) and enter cars (afternoon) from the passenger side back door.
+- Student drop-off will take place by the back double doors of the Wilcox playground. - Student pick-up will take place at the sidewalk by door 33. - Cars must SLOWLY enter the playground (speed limit is 5 mph), travel counterclockwise around the perimeter and ferry lines and stop to drop off children in the designated areas. - Children will exit cars (morning) and enter cars (afternoon) from the passenger side back door.
 Drivers should not exit their vehicle.
 It is important that children are able to operate their seatbelt, open the car door on the passenger side, and handle their backpack/belongings independently.

-- Wilcox staff will be by the back doors to greet and dismiss students.

-- FOR AFTERNOON PICK-UP: Parents who plan to pick-up their children in the afternoon MUST contact the school by 3:00pm and have a Wilcox "pick-up" pass.
+Please have children ready to exit the vehicle - Wilcox staff will be by the back doors to greet and dismiss students. - FOR AFTERNOON PICK-UP: Parents who plan to pick-up their children in the afternoon MUST complete BEFORE 2:30 the CAR RIDER REQUEST FORM and have a Wilcox "pick-up" pass.
 Each family will be assigned a number that will be used to identify children for the appropriate vehicle.
 Families may request 1 or 2 passes to put in your vehicles for pick-up.
-Drivers without a pass will have to park and go to the main office before children will be released.
+Drivers without a pass will have to park and go to the main office before children will be released. - Ferry Lines will be used and released to the drop-off/pick-up area in the order in which they arrive